Pack3tL0ss/ConsolePi/README.md

 - **consolepi-addconsole**: runs the /etc/ConsolePi/installer/udev.sh  This script automates the process of detecting USB to serial adapters and mapping them to specific telnet ports.
 It does this by collecting the data required to create a udev rule.
 It then creates the udev rule starting with the next available port (if rules already exist).
 - **consolepi-autohotspot**: runs /usr/bin/autohotspotN script  This script re-runs the autohotspot script which runs at boot (or periodically via cron although the installer currently doesn't configure that).
 If the wlan adapter is already connected to an SSID it doesn't do anything.
 If it's acting as a hotspot or not connected, it will scan for known SSIDs and attempt to connect, then fallback to a hotspot if it's unable to find/connect to a known SSID.
 - **consolepi-testhotspot**: Toggles (Disables/Enables) the SSIDs ConsolePi is configured to connect to as a client before falling back to hotspot mode.
 This is done to aid in testing hotspot mode.
 After toggling the SSIDs run consolepi-autohotspot to trigger a change in state.
+- **consolepi-pbtest**: Used to test PushBullet this commands simulates an IP address change by calling the script responsible for sending the PB messages and passing in a random IP to force a notification.
 - **consolepi-browse**: Runs the mdns browser script which runs as a daemon in the background by default.
 When ran via this command it will display any ConsolePis discovered on the network along with the data being advertised by that remote ConsolePi.
 - **consolepi-killvpn**: gracefully terminates the OpenVPN tunnel if established.